Alaukik Istimar

 Aulaukik Istimaar (অলৌকিক ইস্টিমার, lit.
-'Unearthly Steamer') is a collection of Bengali poetry by Bangladeshi author Humayun Azad.
-It was the first book of Azad which was published in 1973 from Khan Brothers and Co.
+'Unearthly Steamer') is a book which consists of a collection of Bengali poetry by Bangladeshi author Humayun Azad.
+It was the first book of Azad which was published in 1973 from Khan Brothers and Company, Dhaka.
 A reprint was published from Agamee Prakashani later.
 The poems in the book are able to foreshadow the mainstream and style of broad thought in Azad's later life poetry.

 Theme

 The book consists of poems written by Humayun Azad when he was a Dhaka University student from 1964 to 1968 and also when he entered in his job life in late 1960s decade; some poems were written in the early part of the 1970s decade, included in this book.
 The poems of this book are mixed with Azad's personal emotions.
 The name of the book also comes from Azad's one of nostalgic childhood memories.
 Poems based on unrequited love are an important part of this book.